moonstar-x/old-server-setup/docs/setting-up/packages-and-programs.md

     VBoxHeadless --startvm "Lubuntu"

-To control your VM connect to your server's IP through a RDP client.
-(Remote Desktop on Windows for example.)
+To control your VM, connect to your server's IP through a *RDP* client.
+(Remote Desktop on Windows, for example)

-Should you need to power off, reset, suspend your VM, use the following:
+Should you need to power off, reset or suspend your VM, use the following:

     VBoxManage controlvm "Lubuntu" poweroff
     VBoxManage controlvm "Lubuntu" pause